 Urinary incontinence is when the bladder involuntarily releases urine.
 This occurs on a regular basis when coughing or exerting any kind of force on the body.
 According to the National Institute on Aging, it can also occur with infections and constipation.

-It’s a very common problem and affects about 30% of adult women.
+It’s a very common problem and affects about 30% of adult women and the elderly.

 Most cases are caused by a weakening of the muscles in the pelvic area.
 However, this issue can also develop after giving birth naturally, consuming certain medication or due to several vaginal infections.

 Since its symptoms are uncomfortable and embarrassing, it presents a hygienic and psychological problem for those who suffer from it.

 In addition, this condition ends up having a significant effect on the quality of life of the sufferer most of the time.
 This is because of the difficulties or inability to control it.

 This condition can occur at any time in life, but it’s more common after pregnancy and menopause.

 Taking into account that everyone may suffer from it, it’s convenient to know some important information about its development.